WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ## Looking at genomes in WormBase ParaSite <a name="wbps_genomes"></a>

 In this section, we’ll explore how genome assemblies are presented in WormBase ParaSite, and look at some commonly used metrics of assembly quality.
 Earlier, we introduced the idea that a genome assembly is constructed from shorter segments of sequence, pieced back together in the right order.
 In an ideal world the assembly would be constructed back into chromosomes.
 Many of the genomes in WormBase ParaSite are much more fragmented than this; this means that a chromsome might actually be represented by hundreds or even thousands of smaller stretches of sequence (scaffolds or contigs).
-Having a more fragmented genome makes idenifying genes much more challenging, as gene models are more likely to be split across scaffolds.
+Having a more fragmented genome makes identifying genes much more challenging, as gene models are more likely to be split across scaffolds.

 * From the WormBase ParaSite homepage, click either the ”Genome List” tab in the tools bar, or the “Genomes” icon.

 ![](figures/figure_4.1.png)

-This will take you to a list of all of the genomes currently available in WormBase ParaSite, divided phylogenetically into the nematoda and the platyhelminthes.
+This will take you to a list of all of the genomes currently available in WormBase ParaSite, divided phylogenetically into the phyla *Nematoda* and  *Platyhelminthes*.
 You might notice that some species (like _Ancylostoma ceylanicum_ in the figure below) have two entries: this is because the research community has produced two different reference assemblies for these genomes, and WormBase ParaSite makes them both available.
 In this table you can also find a link to the sequence archive where the genome sequence was originally deposited (‘BioProject ID’) and a link to two different genomes browsers, JBrowse and Ensembl.
 We’ll cover the use of genome browsers to visualise genomes later.
 The ‘CEGMA’, ‘BUSCO’ and ‘N50’ columns give some statistics about the quality of the genome assembly.
 We will cover exactly what these values mean below.

 ![](figures/figure_4.2.png)